-People like novelty, and why not?
-The same old stuff gets boring.
-In the security world, it's understandable that newly discovered application vulnerabilities get a lot of attention.
+It's understandable that newly discovered application vulnerabilities get a lot of hype and attention.
 But it's the most common vulnerabilities we should really be worried about.
-One of the main culprits in data breaches, including some of the most high-profile attacks of the past year, is SQL injection.
+One of the main culprits in data breaches, including some of the most high-profile attacks of recent years, is SQL injection.

 According to Veracode research, SQL injection ranks among the 10 most common vulnerabilities — approximately one-third of applications have at least one SQL injection vulnerability.
 Fortunately, SQL injection vulnerabilities are eminently preventable.
 The SQL injection infographic below gives a simple explanation of how SQL injection works, along with some examples of recent attacks, and sample code with a SQL injection vulnerability.
 Most importantly, the infographic offers advice for developers and security professionals on how to prevent SQL injection flaws.